justinmichaud/rust-nes-emulator/README.md

 # Super Mario Bros level generation

 When given a Super Mario Bros. rom, the emulator can spit out a text file representation of the overworld levels in the game.
 The following level was generated using the output of emulator (overworld levels from SMB + the lost levels, repeated 20x each in random order), and torch-rnn with the default settings after 20 epochs.
+It was modified to add the begining level header and the final flag.

+A playable demo of the generated level is available above, or (modified to fit the game, ID AC01-0000-034E-BC93) on Super Mario Maker.

 ![](/0.png?raw=true)